benchristel/lexica/src/ogtrta-wordlist.md

 Each predicate has a lexically-determined mapping from slot indices to prepositions that restore those slots.
 E.g. here `ABL1` is used to restore slot 1 of `ask2`.

-- `1SG PROX FUT ask2#MID ABL1 3SGAN` "I'll ask them."
+- `1SG PROX FUT ask2#MID ABL1 3ANSG` "I'll ask them."

 To restore slot 2, you'd have to use `ALL1`:

-- `1SG PROX FUT ask2#MID ALL1 3SGINAN` "I'll ask for it."
+- `1SG PROX FUT ask2#MID ALL1 3INANSG` "I'll ask for it."

+Valence restoration is also useful when you want to swap the complements of a valence-2 predicate:

+- `1SG PROX FUT ask2#MID ALL1 3INANSG ABL1 3ANSG` "I'll ask for it from them."